Rajpratik71/volatility-wiki/Compiling-Binaries-with-Pyinstaller.md

 # Dependency Fixes

-Distorm and OpenPyxl must be patched in order to allow Pyinstaller to find necessary files.
+OpenPyxl must be patched in order to allow Pyinstaller to find necessary files.

 ## Installing and Fixing after `easy_install`